 The children stretched and rubbed life into their chilled bodies while Seymour busied himself making their hot drink.
 The cloud cover had thickened overnight and a thin film of rain blurred the mountains far to the west.
 Seymour observed Levi’s gaze.

 ‘Hopefully we’ll be at the farm before that so-and-so catches up with us,’ he said.
-Levi mumbled a vague reply and stared miserably toward the advancing clouds.
+Levi mumbled a vague reply and stared miserably towards the advancing clouds.

 After a meagre breakfast of oatcakes and tea they began to repack their things and make ready to break camp.
 Poppy noticed Levi’s sour expression.